 But here’s the problem.

 From insomnia to hot flushes, to night sweats to sore joints, to palpitations and tendon injuries, our symptoms begin to impact on our day-to-day life.
 When this happens our body is under even greater stress – in other words, when the allostatic load increases during menopause our symptoms become worse.
+This is all to do with a chronic stress hormone called cortisol.

 When cortisol is high during our menopause transition then our pain receptors are more senstive, our sleep becomes worse, our blood sugar levels become erratic, our muscles become sore (restless legs anyone?), our blood pressure and heart rate increase and our anxiety levels go up a notch too.